 Charles is homeless and has been living in the abandoned Packard Plant for the past year and a half.
 He grew up only a couple of blocks away but his boyhood home has been torn down.
 He keeps a scrapbook that chronicles national and world news events such as the death of Pope John Paul II and the trial of OJ Simpson.
 To what extent he uses these I do not know, but they do offer some degree of comfort for him.

-David and Luke standing in the street near an opened fire hydrant on a 103 degree day.
+Two guys standing in the street near an opened fire hydrant on a 103 degree day.

 A young boy spends the day with his mother who sells slushies from a vending cart on Vernor Street.